xow/autotrader/PROMPT.md

 Autonomous Implementation Prompt for Cline
 You are now in autonomous mode.
 Your task is to fully implement all requirements specified in the SPEC.md file without waiting for further human input.
+SPEC.md already exists, do not create a new one

 Instructions:

 Read and analyze the complete SPEC.md file thoroughly